Augustin007/Augustin007/README.md

 ## Programming

-I know Python and C++, I also know a little bit of both C and Java, and I used to know MWEX, though I haven't touched it in around a decade.
+I know Python and C, I also know a little bit of both C++ and Java, and I used to know MWEX, though I haven't touched it in around a decade.
 I mostly just use python.

-My current project '[usefulpy](https://github.com/Augustin007/usefulpy)' a program that is essentially a large library of functions that improve the quality of python programming.
+My current project [usefulpy](https://github.com/Augustin007/usefulpy) is a large library of functions that improve the quality of python programming.
 One catch, it can't use any sort of third party libraries... so no numpy, scipy, manim, or any others...

+I am separating the usefulpy.mathematics section into its own usefulpy-math library, an enormous work in progress.
+I don't usually push very often, I prefer to finish up a change and iron out the bugs, (which will persist no matter what).
+As it is a new project, it is mostly just scaffolding code, a lot of empty files, trying to realize the tangle of mathematics, flowcharts, and pseudocode filling up one of my notebooks.
+More commits for a while as I sort this out.

-I use Visual Studio Code and Ipython for programming.
+I use Vim, Visual Studio Code, and Ipython for programming.

-I am debating including compiled C++ programs to improve speed, but I've never used python and C++ together, so that's what I am learning how to do.
+I am debating including compiled C programs to improve speed, but I've only used python and C together a few times before, so I've still got a lot to learn.
+Last week (as of writing this message, 12/19/2022), I spent five hours pondering over what turned out to be the result of a misplaced comma, trying to build a basic c library for python.

 ## Other than programming